alaaasfour/Alpine/README.md

 # Alpine Bookstore 📚

 ## Overview 🚀
 Alpine Bookstore is an e-commerce web application designed to sell books online.
+This Application has 2 portals:
-It provides users with features to browse books, add them to the shopping cart, make payments, and manage their orders and account details.
+- **User Portal:** It provides users with features to browse books, add them to the shopping cart, make payments, and manage their orders and account details.
+- **Admin Portal:** It allows the admin to manage the available products and users.

 ## Features ✨
 - **User Authentication 🔐**: Users can sign up, log in, and log out securely.